jrie/sqstorage/README.md

 ##### Updating the database for usage of custom fields
 In any case it is a good idea to open the database and **dropping** the `customFields` and `fieldData` tables.
 After dropping the tables, visit or execute `bootdb.php` to let the tables be created.
 After that, you can already use custom fields - even so this feature is not yet completely finished, but the data structure will not change anymore in the future.

+#### German talking src ressource
+The whole idea behind sqStorage or "Tom's Invetarverwaltung" can be found at the german bulletin board NGB.to over https://ngb.to/threads/39122-Webbasierte-Mini-Lagerverwaltung

 #### Last but not least